pendle-finance/pendle-sdk-core-v2-docs/rendered-docs/docs/Multicall.mts.md

 ```
 ### Result caching

 `Multicall#wrap` will only wrap each contract *once*.
 If the same contract is called with the same multicall instance, the cached result will be returned.
-The cached result is stored right in the contract object itself.
-To access the cached result, you can use the `multicallStaticSymbol` of the `multicall` instance.
+The cached result is stored in `Multicall#cacheWrappedContract` weakMap.
+To access the cached result, you can get from the `cacheWrappedContract` weakMap of the `multicall` instance.
 For example, we can get the cache result of the above USDC `contract` instance as follows:
 ```ts
 const cachedResult = contract[multicall.multicallStaticSymbol];
 console.log(cachedResult);